Frances Mary Burke: Recognition

 1987: Honorary Doctorate, Royal Melbourne Institute of Technology (RMIT) in recognition of her seminal and continuing influence on Australian design.

 Legacy

-In 1994, on the occasion of Burke’s death, her life-long companion Fabie Chamberlain (died 2005) donated the contents of Burke’s studio to RMIT University.
-The collection consists of textile samples, photographs and design ephemera.
-This rich collection is now located in the RMIT's Design Hub.
+In 1994, on the occasion of Burke’s death, her life-long companion and business partner, Fabie Chamberlin (died 2005) donated the contents of Burke’s studio to RMIT University.
+The collection consists of textile samples, photographs and design ephemera now located in the RMIT's Design Hub.

-The Museum of Applied Arts and Sciences also holds a collection of Burke's mid-century modern textiles which includes many designs that draw strongly on the inspiration of Australian nature.
+The Museum of Applied Arts and Sciences also holds a collection of Burke's mid-century modern textiles which includes many designs that draw on the inspiration of Australian nature.